lambdaclass/concrete/ROADMAP.md

     generic once, or allow generic contracts with instance-level proof artifacts.
 Audit output must distinguish `proved_for_instance` from any future `proved_generic` class.
+    - 24a (design gate — prerequisite, not implementation).
+A capability- polymorphism design doc (`docs/CAPABILITY_POLYMORPHISM.md`) must exist BEFORE the Phase 6 stdlib iteration/HOF surface lands.
+Today's stdlib higher-order functions pin a fixed capability set in the fn-pointer type (e.g. `HashMap::fold`'s `f: fn(A, &K, &V) -> A` in `std/src/map.con`), which forces the combinatorial split above.
+The smuggling hole this item originally named — the checker's fn-pointer call path did not require the caller to hold the fn type's declared capability set, so a function with no `with(...)` could accept `f: fn(i32) with(Network) -> i32` and call it — is CLOSED (2026-06-09): calling through a function pointer now requires the fn type's capability set in both Check and CoreCheck, locked by `adversarial_neg_cap_fnptr_smuggle.con` (rejected, E0240) and `cap_fnptr_declared.con` (positive) in the main suite.
+The design doc still owes the `with(C)` polymorphism shape for stdlib HOFs before any `map`/`fold`/`for_each` family hardens.
+Red-team gate:
+      `scripts/tests/check_capability_polymorphism_design.sh` must fail if the
+      stdlib gains new HOF surface without the design doc, and must keep the smuggling fixture rejected.
 25. Define the stdlib handoff contract for Phase 6.
 Phase 5 decides the language surfaces the stdlib depends on — modules/imports, project model, tests, diagnostics, bytes/text/path types, collections, iteration,